willfryatt/cyclistic-analysis/README.md

 ## Data Sources

-## Data Cleaning and Tranformation
+## Data Cleaning and Transformation

 ## Analysis and Insights